burriach/edlab/content/authors/alba-alemany/_index.md

 - PhD Students
 ---

-Eladio Rodríguez-Penedo is a PhD student of the EDM research team supervised by Drs.
-Marcos Fernández-Martínez, Roger Grau-Andrés, and Francesc Sabater.
-Within the framework of the ERC-STOIKOS project, Eladio will work with the concept of elementomes and elemental diversity with the overall objective of providing a better understanding of ecosystem functioning and species interactions by using experiments and observations, both from the field and from remote sensing.
+Alba Alemany is a PhD researcher in Ecology and Biodiversity of Mediterranean springs at the EDM team, supervised by Drs.
+Marcos Fernández-Martínez, Estela Romero, and Joan Pino.
+She will be investigating the spatial and temporal dynamics of biodiversity in Mediterranean spring ecosystems and their association with the main global change drivers.
+With a background in Biology and a Master’s in Sustainability Science and Policy.
+Her research interests include biodiversity and ecosystem functioning, freshwater ecology, botany, biodiversity conservation, and environmental law and policy.